 Back a while ago in my study of ancient Greek armor, corporality and physiognomy, I suggested that the face (through the Corinthian helmet, in the Gorgon’s face on a shield) was simply an arrangement of holes/shadows/features upon a surface.
 I was inspired by a passage in Deleuze and Guattari’s Mille Plateaux.
 Perhaps.
 I forget.

-Bewick’s woodcut is the cutting of shadows into the surface of the block with burin.
+Bewick’s woodblock is the cutting of shadows into the surface of the block with burin.
 Exactly.
 Eyes and mouth in wood, stone, whatever.
-Simply dark on light.
+Simply dark on light, light on dark.
 This is the energy of re-presentation that surpasses distinctions between what is seen and experienced, and how it may be represented.

 These are not misrecognitions.
 They are the substance of an archaeological sensibility that works on traces and remains.